Holocaust trains: Journey and point of arrival

-Jews from Carpatho-Ruthenia are "selected" on the Judenrampe, May–June 1944.
+Jews from Carpatho-Ruthenia are "selected" on the Judenrampe in Auschwitz, May–June 1944.
 To be sent to the right meant assignment to slave labour; to the left, the gas chambers.

 Calculations

 Interior of a covered goods wagon used to transport Jews and other Holocaust victims, the United States Holocaust Memorial Museum in Washington, D.C.

 The standard means of transport was a 10 m freight car, although third class passenger carriages were also used when the SS wanted to keep up the "resettlement to work in the East" myth, particularly in the Netherlands and in Belgium.
 The SS manual covered such trains, suggesting a carrying capacity per trainset of 2,500 people in 50 cars, each boxcar loaded with 50 prisoners.
 In reality, however, boxcars were routinely loaded to 200% of capacity or 100 people per car.
 This resulted in an average of 5,000 people per trainset.
 During the mass deportation of Jews from the Warsaw Ghetto to Treblinka in 1942, trains carried up to 7,000 victims each.

 In total, over 1,600 trains were organised by the Reich Ministry of Transport, and logged mainly by the Polish state railway company taken over by Germany, due to the majority of death camps being located in occupied Poland.
 Between 1941 and December 1944, the official date of the closing of the Auschwitz-Birkenau complex, the transport/arrival timetable was 1.5 trains per day: 50 freight cars × 50 prisoners per freight car × 1,066 days = ~4,000,000 prisoners in total.

 On 20 January 1943, Heinrich Himmler sent a letter to Albert Ganzenmüller, the Under-secretary of State at the Reich Transport Ministry, requesting: "need your help and support.
 If I am to wind things up quickly, I must have more trains."
 Of the estimated six million Jews exterminated during World War II, two million were murdered on the spot by the military, Waffen-SS, Order Police battalions and mobile death squads of the Einsatzgruppen aided by and the local auxiliary police.
 The remainder were shipped to their deaths elsewhere.